 What is Positive Isolation?

-Positive isolation is a method to totally isolate equipment or a section of the plant from a live process where in no leakage is tolerated due to the risks involved.
+Positive isolation is a method to totally isolate equipment or a section of the plant from a live process where in no leakage is tolerated due to the personal safety risks involved.
 A risk assessment should be performed to develop an appropriate isolation scheme.
 This assessment should consider the task of performing the isolation together with what the isolation is required for.